slanda156/CircuitStash/README.md

 I used this [https://github.com/dbader/readme-template](https://github.com/dbader/readme-template) as a template for the README

+The icon for the window and the .exe were made using ChatGPT

 ## Contributing

 Till the first release its not possible to contribute